IntelLabs/scenario_execution/docs/libraries.rst

 ``run_process()``
 """"""""""""""""""""""""""

-Run an process.
+Run a process.
 Reports `running` while the process has not finished.

 - ``command: string``: Command to execute